-The fire resistance of load bearing wall, separating wall and floor elements of the Amvic ICF System in two storey construction (not more than 7m in height) is 60 minutes.
-Based on IS EN 1992-1-1^[7], an Amvic ICF 150mm wall has over 60 minutes fire performance.
+The fire resistance of load bearing wall, compartment wall and floor elements of the Altherm ICF System in two storey construction (not more than 7m in height) is 60 minutes.
+Based on I.S.
+EN 1992-1-1^[7], an Altherm ICF 300mm wall has over 60 minutes fire performance.
 Minimum cover to reinforcement is 30mm (for durability), which exceeds the required cover of 25mm for fire protection.

-Escape stairways constructed using the Amvic ICF System must be lined with fire retardant linings.
+Escape stairways constructed using the Altherm ICF System must be lined with fire retardant linings.

 The concrete in the walls has a Class 0 rating and is non-combustible as per TGD to Part B of the Building Regulations 1997 to 2019.
-The polystyrene used in the wall and floor panels is flame retardant.
+The polystyrene used in the wall and floor panels has a flame retardant.

-External walls with an NSAI Agrément approved external render for use onto EPS for new build have been tested as B-s1, d0 per IS EN 13501- $1^{[20]}$.
+The Pariso Mince external render has been tested as B-s1, d0 per I.S.
+EN 13501-1^[20].
 In the case of the internal wall, as the design is for use of 12.5mm gypsum plasterboard slabs screwed to the webs of the polypropylene connectors, the internal walls have a Class 0 rating and are acceptable for all areas according to the general provisions of Clause 2.1 of Section B2 of TGD to Part B of the Building Regulations 1997 to 2019, and Clause 2.4 of Section B7 of TGD Volume 2 to Part B of the Building Regulations 1997 to 2019.